assiro/uub-operative-system/README.md

 # Operative system and firmware distribution for UUB

+# System version 0.99.0 (july 2019) - UUB layout V3
+This version is not compatible with UUB V1 and V2 change log:
+- new I2C on FPGA for LED DAC
+- Jitter cleaner implementation
+- Manage of Front-end power supply
+- Manage of full ADCs power supply
+- New RD scope in web page

 # Flash memory binary file (ver 0.99.0)
 entire content of MICRON flash memory for production
 SHA256: ba3d9cdd7db29ad8df9d1966495e323947f44fea2be6f9c24ed1774bafb7b4e0